arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

             # we're parentng to our actual bones list
             bone.parent = bones[parent]
 ```
-I want to actually parent bones to `bones` list, not to the dictionary - it took me a while to catch this bug.

 After the addition of this part, the script looks like this:
 ```python